-Mentee/Mentor programs typically schedule weekly meetings in public schools, probably monthly in universities, to discuss the process.
+Mentee/Mentor programs typically schedule monthly meetings, at university level, to discuss the process.
 You will not have someone to meet with so your meetings can be scheduled when necessary without sacrificing structure.

 There are two components to Self-Mentoring.
 First, you must complete an activity; second, you will need to build in time for reflecting on the activity, therefore, you need to think about the amount of time you may need or are willing to spend based on your workload and schedule.
 How much time are you willing to set aside to self-mentor?